samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `clientID` (*Type inferred from the provided value*): Oauth client key for authenticating API calls with MetaAccess.
+* `clientID` (string; *Type inferred from the provided string value*): Oauth client key for authenticating API calls with MetaAccess.
 Console display name: "Oauth Client Key".
 * `clientSecret` (string): Oauth client secret for authenticating API calls with MetaAccess.
 Console display name: "Oauth Client Secret".
-* `crossDomainApiPort` (*Type inferred from the provided value*): MetaAccess Cross-Domain API integration port.
+* `crossDomainApiPort` (string; *Type inferred from the provided string value*): MetaAccess Cross-Domain API integration port.
 Console display name: "Cross-Domain API Port".
-* `maDomain` (*Type inferred from the provided value*): MetaAccess domain for your environment.
+* `maDomain` (string; *Type inferred from the provided string value*): MetaAccess domain for your environment.
 Console display name: "MetaAccess Domain".

 Example: